Moving from Dubai to Switzerland: Your 2026 Expat Guide

 Personal income tax0%22%–45% (varies by canton)

-Capital gains (private)0%0% on securities; taxed on real estate
+Capital gains (private investments)0%0% on securities; property gains taxed

 Healthcare: From Employer Cover to Mandatory KVG

-Healthcare in the UAE is employer-provided or privately purchased — there is no universal public system.
-Switzerland operates on a completely different model: the Federal Health Insurance Act (KVG/LAMal) requires every resident to purchase basic insurance within 3 months of registering in a Swiss municipality.
-You choose the insurer; you pay the premium.
+In Dubai, your employer funds health insurance — it is a legal requirement for all visa holders.
+Switzerland operates on a completely different model: the Federal Health Insurance Act (KVG/LAMal) requires every resident to purchase their own basic insurance within three months of registering in a Swiss municipality.

-For expats used to comprehensive Dubai coverage, basic KVG feels limited.
-Supplementary VVG insurance covers private hospital rooms, dental, and worldwide emergencies — but unlike KVG, insurers can reject you based on health history.
-Apply immediately after arrival, before any new Swiss medical records exist.
+Supplementary VVG insurance (private hospital rooms, dental, worldwide cover) is purchased separately and insurers can decline based on health history.
+Apply immediately after arrival before any new Swiss medical records exist.

-In the UAE, the pension system for expats is the end-of-service gratuity (ESG) — a lump-sum calculated as 21 days of basic salary per year for the first five years, 30 days thereafter, capped at two years' total salary.
-There is no employer pension fund and no mandatory savings vehicle.
-Switzerland has one of the most comprehensive pension systems in the world.
+The UAE's expat pension model is simple: a lump-sum end-of-service gratuity paid when you leave — 21 days of basic salary per year for the first five years, 30 days thereafter, capped at two years' total salary.
+Switzerland has one of the most comprehensive structured pension systems in the world.

 Pillar 1: AHV/IV (State Pension)